Renovare10/Kingslayer-Holdout/AI_CONTEXT.md

 All accept scene, use ecs.queryManager for efficient queries.
 MovementSystem.js, SpawnSystem.js, LifecycleSystem.js, PlayerShootingSystem.js, RenderSystem.js, and XPSystem.js refactored for readability with single-responsibility functions, JSDoc comments, and null checks.
 Collisions
 Managed by PhysicsManager.js using Phaser physics groups (bulletGroup, zombieGroup, xpGroup) for efficient collision detection (player-red box, player-zombie, zombie-zombie, bullet-zombie, player-XP).

 Events
 Managed by EventManager.js, handling complex events:
 healthChanged: Emitted by HealthSystem.js, listened by HealthUIManager.js for health text.
 gameOver: Emitted by HealthSystem.js, triggers MainScene pause and GameOverScene start.
 restartGame: Emitted by GameOverScene.js (on square click), triggers MainScene restart via SceneManager, resets GameState.
 spawnZombie: Emitted by LifecycleSystem.js, listened by SpawnSystem.js for zombie respawns.
 xpChanged: Emitted by PhysicsManager.js on XP collection, listened by XPUIManager.js for XP/level text.
 levelChanged: Emitted by PhysicsManager.js on level-up, listened by XPUIManager.js for scale tween.
+levelChanged: Emitted by PhysicsManager.js on player level-up, listened by XPUIManager.js for XP/level UI updates and PlayerUpgradeSystem.js to launch UpgradeScene.

 Scene Management
 Managed by SceneManager.js, handles MainScene cleanup/restart (ECS, physics, UI) and GameOverScene stopping, extensible for future scenes.